 In the context of starting a business in the UK and exploring the appealing option of a private limited company, it’s essential to understand the definition first.

-A private limited company in the UK is a legally distinct business entity that limits the personal liability of its shareholders to their investment in the company.
+A private limited company in the UK is a type of limited company that exists as a separate legal entity, meaning shareholders’ personal liability is generally limited to the amount they invest in the company.
 This means the shareholders are not personally responsible for the company’s debts beyond the amount they have invested or guaranteed.
 This type of company cannot publicly trade shares and typically has restrictions on the transfer of shares.

 Private limited companies in the UK must register with Companies House, including submitting specific documents and details about the company’s structure and management.